 Key Volunteer roles and responsibilities

-Key Volunteers play a critical role in the success of the Bank of America Chicago Marathon, and their enthusiasm, support and dedication helps make race weekend a memorable experience for 45,000 participants and nearly 10,000 volunteers.
+Key Volunteers play a critical role in the success of the Bank of America Chicago Marathon, and their enthusiasm, support and dedication helps make race weekend a memorable experience for thousands of participants and volunteers.
 Thank you for your interest in becoming a Key Volunteer!

 Who are Key Volunteers?

 - Key Volunteers are enthusiastic and dedicated individuals who want to gain more experience with the Bank of America Chicago Marathon.

 - Key Volunteers help manage, lead and instruct groups of volunteers, often in conjunction with a team of fellow Key Volunteers and Event Staff.

 - Key Volunteers commit additional time to the event for pre-race meetings and race weekend set-up.